 - Hemp seed oil

 Hemp seed oil is a product of crushed hemp seeds.
 Cold-pressed and unrefined oil is the best choice for optimal nutritional value.
-The ideal hemp seed oil has a green tinge together with the nutty taste.
-It’s not recommendable to fry or bake with the hemp seed oil as it is unstable at high temperatures.
+The ideal hemp seed oil has a green tinge and a nutty taste.
+It’s not recommendable to fry or bake with hemp seed oil as it is unstable at high temperatures.
 It is suitable for sprinkling over veggies and salad dressings.

 2. Hemp protein powder

-If you are keen on the high fiber and protein content of the hemp seeds, consider adding the hemp protein powder on smoothie and other foods.
+If you are keen on the hemp seeds’ high fiber and protein content, consider adding hemp protein powder to smoothies and other foods.

 3. Whole and Hulled Hemp Seeds